ristekoss/susunjadwal-backend/README.md

     proxy_pass http://unix:/path/to/susunjadwal/backend/sunjad.sock;
 }
 ```

 4. Run the schedule scrapper cron job using `crontab -e` and add the line to run `cron.sh`.
 For example, to run it every 10 minutes add `*/10 * * * * bash /path/to/susunjadwal/backend/cron.sh`

 #### New

+**notes**: For deployment, SusunJadwal Backend is using **Ubuntu 18.04**.
+Here's the link to the marketplace https://aws.amazon.com/marketplace/pp/prodview-pkjqrkcfgcaog

-1. Do everything in development step **except** step no 10, running Flask.
+1. Do everything in development step **except** step no 5,6,7, and 10
 2. Create `config.cfg` and fill the DB credentials according the given specification in `docker-compose-deploy.yaml` (host must be `mongo`)
-3. Run `docker-compose -f docker-compose-deploy.yaml up -d` to execute all
+3. Run `docker-compose -f docker-compose-deploy.yaml up -d` to execute mongodb, flask, and rabbitmq
+4. Run `docker exec -it susunjadwalbackend_mongo mongo -u root-user -p root-user` and create admin in `backend` db, then restart the mongo container

+## Dump and Restore Database

+### Dump

+1. Run `bash mongo_dump.sh`
+2. The result will be on ./mongodump

+## Restore

+If you want to restore the database from .dump file

+1. Copy dump file to mongo container, `docker cp <path_to_dump_file> susunjadwalbackend_mongo_1:/<path_to_dump_file>`
+2. Restore db using command, `docker exec -it susunjadwalbackend_mongo_1  mongorestore -u root-user -p root-user --archive=<file.dump>`

 ## License